 The purpose of this policy is to provide guidance on CHSU’s expectations for the conduct and professionalism of CHSU students.
-This policy is applicable to current students, who may be subject to disciplinary action under this policy for conduct that occurs on-campus or off-campus.
+This policy is applicable to current students, who may be subject to corrective or disciplinary action under this policy for behaviors or conduct that occurs on-campus or off-campus.

 All CHSU students are expected to adhere to a standard of behavior consistent with the University’s high standards at all times off and on campus.
 Compliance with institutional rules and policies and procedures, in addition to city, state and federal laws, is required of all students.

-Allegations of unlawful harassment, discrimination, or retaliation are be processed under separate CHSU policies and procedures but may also violate the University’s and component colleges’ expectations for professionalism, conduct and ethics.
+Allegations of unlawful harassment, discrimination, or retaliation are be processed under separate CHSU policies and procedures (Title IX policy) and may also violate the University’s and component colleges’ expectations for professionalism, conduct and ethics.

 Code of Professional Conduct

-Students are expected to comply with the following Code of Professional Conduct:
+Students are expected to comply with the CHSU Code of Professional Conduct:

 1. Respect for Patients.